 Many companies urge people to buy more than you need each month and if you have the money, it’s not a bad idea.
 It allows you to have more product on hand and also helps create the sense of urgency I was talking about in the section above.

-However, if you’re not in the position financially to do that, it is possible to build a business while on the lowest tier a company allows.
+However, if you’re not in the position financially to do that, it’s entirely possible to build a business while on the lowest tier a company allows.
 Somewhere between $100 -250 per month is normal.

 Some leaders suggest that their downlines order much more product than necessary each month, but if your leaders are doing that, question it.